lispeak/core/README.md

 E.g.:
 ```
-o  - to be
+o  - be/yes
-yo - not to be
+yo - not be/no
 ```

 ### Symmetry 2: Static/dynamic words